Sidequest (album)

 Sidequest is the debut solo studio album by Australian musician Michael Clifford.
 It was announced on 23 May 2025 and released on 25 July that year.
 The album features guest appearances from Porter Robinson, Waterparks, and Ryan Hall.

 Singles

 The album's lead single, "Cool", was premiered on 2 April released via on 4 April 2025.
 Rolling Stone described the song as "reflective".

 "Give Me a Break" was released on 23 May 2025 alongside the album's announcement.
-Melodic Mag said "The track explores the feelings of impostor syndrome, burnout and fear of judgment that come with being in the spotlight."
+Melodic Mag said "The track explores the feelings of impostor syndrome, burnout, and fear of judgment that come with being in the spotlight."

 "Kill Me for Always", was released on 27 June 2025 as the album's third single.
 Clifford said "As the first track off my upcoming album, I think it perfectly sets the tone of the beginning of a story."

-"Enough" was released alongside the album on 25 July 2025 as the album's forth single.
+"Enough" was released alongside the album on 25 July 2025 as the album's fourth single.